lynndylanhurley/ng-token-auth/README.md

 When authenticating with a 3rd party provider, the following steps will take place.

 1. An external window will be opened to the provider's authentication page.
-1. Once the user signs in, they will be redirected back to api API at the callback uri that was registered with the oauth2 provider.
+1. Once the user signs in, they will be redirected back to the API at the callback uri that was registered with the oauth2 provider.
 1. The API will send the user's info back to the client via `postMessage` event, and then close the external window.

 The postMessage event must include the following a parameters: